MediaComem/comem-archidep/ex/git-clone-deployment.md

 Instead of manually uploading files through SFTP, you will connect to the server through SSH and clone the repository from GitHub.

-Copy your repository's public HTTP URL:
+Copy your repository's public HTTPS URL:

 ![HTTP Clone URL](../images/github-http-clone-url.png)